Error Handling

 }

-In the case of Python, we leverage the dynamic features of the language to return either: the expected value or an error if the function failed.
-For instance, if we take the lief.PE.get_type() function, the former implementation of this function raised an exception to inform the user:
+In the case of Python, we leverage the dynamic features of the language to return either the expected value or an error if the function fails.
+For instance, in previous versions of lief.PE.get_type(), the implementation raised an exception to inform the user:

 try: